 As Dr Crease, who wrote the definitive article on the monument , puts so succinctly

-Its often been speculated that Edward was a sickly child, due no doubt to his dying at such a young age.
-But I’m unconvinced.
-Its pointed out to add to the argument that he was frail that he travelled by litter from Middleham to Pontefract, a distance of 58 miles and from Pontefract to York 28 miles.
+It has often been speculated that Edward was a sickly child, due no doubt to his dying at such a young age.
+But I remain unconvinced.
+It has also been pointed out – to add to the argument in favour of his ‘frailty’ – that he travelled by litter from Middleham to Pontefract, a distance of 58 miles and from Pontefract to York 28 miles.
 This is absurd.
 It would have been much safer for a young child to travel distances like this in a litter rather than horseback.
 It may be that he was a perfectly healthy child until struck down with a sudden and fatal illness.
-Certainly his death, the news of which was carried to his parents while they were staying at Nottingham Castle, devastated them which may indicate they were unprepared for the awful shock.
+Certainly his parents were utterly devastated when the news of his death reached them while they were staying at Nottingham Castle, which may indicate they were unprepared for the awful shock.
 It does seem that Queen Anne’s health, sadly, took a downward spiral after that and she herself died the following year on March 16th 1485.

 1)The Ricardian Vol XXX 2020.
 Of Lordys lyne and lyneage sche was.
 Anne F Sutton and Livia Visser-Fuchs.
 They make the comment that its ‘astonishing” this information given by Rous is ‘apparently never used’.

 2) J W Clay first speculated this was Edward’s tomb in his Dodsworth Yorkshire Church Notes 1904.
 The Sherrif Hutton Monument Jane Crease